Victims of Crime

 (a) the person is the parent or guardian of the primary victim of that act, and

 (b) the primary victim was under the age of 18 years at the time of that act, and

 (c) the person did not commit that act.

-The person is taken, for the purposes of this Act, to have witnessed the act of violence.
+The person is taken, for this Act, to have witnessed the act of violence.

-(3) For the purposes of this section, a primary victim does not include a person who is a primary victim only because of the operation of section 7 (2).
+(3) For this section, a primary victim does not include a person who is a primary victim only because of the operation of section 7 (2).

 Who is a family victim?
 Section 9